Summit Bridge, Smethwick

 Summit Bridge is a road bridge over a canal, built in 1789.
 It crosses the Old Main Line of the Birmingham Canal Navigations in Smethwick, in the West Midlands, England; it was part of John Smeaton's improvements to the canal system at its highest point in the area.

 It is a Grade II* listed building, listed on 8 February 2007.
 It is also a scheduled monument.
+Both statuses provide legal protection from demolition or unsympathetic modification.